- Dates: June 1, 2022 - May 31, 2023

 - Organized by: CHS US, supported by CHS Greece

-- Open to: Postdoctoral researchers based in Greece or Cyprus (two positions per year)
+- Open to: Postdoctoral researchers based in Greece or Cyprus (up to 2 positions per year)

-- Program Coordination: Lanah Koelle (CHS US, firstname.lastname@example.org), Evan Katsarelis (CHS Greece, email@example.com)
+- Activity Administration: Lanah Koelle (CHS US) and Evan Katsarelis (CHS Greece)

 Visit the CHS US "Early Career Fellowships in Hellenic Studies in Greece and Cyprus 2022-23" webpage for more information on the application process and the criteria of the fellowship awards.